-- a) We are a college for full time students, and are funded based on each student completing a minimum of 580 Guided Learning Hours each year. - b) We provide an all-round education to ensure students develop 'skills, values and breadth' through an holistic study programme which makes up the Guided Learning Hours (GLH).
-This study programme therefore combines compulsory academic, enrichment and personal development strands, which includes tutorial, careers, work-related and wellbeing activities. - c) We expect students to attend all elements of their study programme and meet their Guided Learning Hours in full. - d) Our teachers and tutors plan subject content to be delivered 'face to face' and 'on site'. - e) Whilst we utilise digital technology (for example, Microsoft Teams) where appropriate, to assist teaching and learning, our primary method of lesson and tutorial delivery is 'in-person' and 'on-site'.
-This is because we believe in-person, classroom-based teaching and learning deepens knowledge, consolidates understanding and helps to embed good learning practices. - f) We therefore expect our students to attend all lessons and tutorial activity 'in-person' and 'on-site' in order to access the primary teaching and learning, to enable progress and to achieve their potential. - g) Where a student is absent, it is their responsibility to contact the teacher/tutor to access lesson materials and complete any follow-up work independently. - h) The nature of our delivery means that teachers and tutors can only make 'reasonable adjustments' to accommodate online/distance learning for short periods of time (not normally more than two weeks). - i) Whilst on a temporary basis it is 'reasonable', in extenuating circumstances, for subject teachers and tutors to be flexible with deadlines and sending work home, this cannot be sustained for prolonged periods of absence. - j) It is important to note that as our primary mode of delivery is in-person and classroom based, even in extenuating circumstances, we cannot guarantee any lesson resources shared with students will be entirely suitable for remote, independent study. - k) As a result, students who do not attend lessons for prolonged periods of time (for whatever reason) may be asked to leave a course or the college, as their continued study at BHASVIC which is not resourced or designed to be a distance learning college is unsustainable.
-Please see section 13 & 14 of Student Behaviour Policy.
+- a) We are a college for full time students and are funded based on each student completing a minimum of 580 Guided Learning Hours each year. - b) We provide an all-round education to ensure students develop 'skills, values and breadth' through a holistic study programme which makes up the Guided Learning Hours (GLH).
+This study programme therefore combines compulsory academic, enrichment and personal development strands, which includes tutorial, careers, work-related and wellbeing activities. - We expect students to attend all elements of their study programme and meet their Guided Learning Hours in full. - d) Our teachers and tutors plan subject content to be delivered 'face to face' and 'on site'. - e) Whilst we utilise digital technology (for example, Microsoft Teams) where appropriate, to assist teaching and learning, our primary method of lesson and tutorial delivery is 'in-person' and 'on-site'.
+This is because we believe in-person, classroom-based teaching and learning deepens knowledge, consolidates understanding and helps to embed good learning practices. - f) We therefore expect our students to attend all lessons and tutorial activity 'in-person' and 'on-site' in order to access the primary teaching and learning, to enable progress and to achieve their potential. - g) Where a student is absent, it is their responsibility to contact the teacher/tutor to access lesson materials and complete any follow-up work independently. - h) The nature of our delivery means that teachers and tutors can only make 'reasonable adjustments' to accommodate online/distance learning for short periods of time (not normally more than two weeks). - i) Whilst on a temporary basis it is 'reasonable', in extenuating circumstances, for subject teachers and tutors to be flexible with deadlines and sending work home, this cannot be sustained for prolonged periods of absence. - j) This includes 'in-person' and 'on-site' attendance at tutorial in order to receive the statutory personal development curriculum and pastoral support, which cannot be delivered remotely. - k) It is important to note that, as our primary mode of delivery is in-person and classroom based, even in extenuating circumstances, we cannot guarantee any lesson resources shared with students will be entirely suitable for remote, independent study. - I) As a result, students who do not attend lessons for prolonged periods of time (for whatever reason) may be asked to leave a course or the college, as their continued study at BHASVIC - which is not resourced or designed to be a distance learning college - is unsustainable.
+Please see sections 7, 8, 9 & 10 of Student Behaviour Policy.